Vaan (Final Fantasy): Reception

-Bobby Edner's portrayal of Vaan has been met with mostly positive reception.
-Cavin Smith praised his acting, stating that he sounds like an actual teenager without sounding whiny.
-Agustin praised the developers for giving Vaan a voice actor, commenting that it prevents any awkward silences from a silent protagonist.
-He added however that Vaan is "decidedly quiet", owing to many of the conversations not requiring his input, which Agustin called a "brilliant interactive storytelling device".
+When it came to designs, Vaan was often criticized.
+GameSpot editor Greg Kasavin described Vaan as the "token androgynous male lead", also describing him as an "Aladdin-type".
 His design change from Final Fantasy XII to Revenant Wings was criticized by RPGFan editor Patrick Gann, for going from a teenage design to what appears to be the design of a 10-year-old Vaan.
 Rémi Lopez in the book La Légende Final Fantasy XII et Ivalice noted that Vaan is a character who has a chaotic creation that brought him chance to the throne as hero of the main protagonist without affecting his attributes.
 He further said that despite the cheerful and naivety specific to many of the main characters of the Japanese RPG, Vaan doesn't lack certain characteristics because even if Vaan is 15 years old that knows nothing of the outside world and a philosophy to boil down friendships, he will still be able ti gather around characters on different ages and seeing in him the makings of the leader born despite his youth.